qgg-lab/dgrp-age-exp/README.md

 - sbatch: sbatch scripts for submission to the MSU HPCC

-- figureCode: codes used to generate figures
+- figureCode: codes used to generate figures and tables

+- figureData: data used to generate figures and tables